Housewife of the Year

-Housewife of the Year was an annual contest for housewives in the Republic of Ireland between 1968 and 1995.
+Housewife of the Year was an annual contest for housewives in Ireland between 1967 and 1995.
+In later years, it was renamed to Homemaker of the Year.

 Contest

 Candidates were judged on the basis of "cookery, nurturing and basic household management skills."

 A series of regional heats produced six finalists.
 The main task in the final was cooking a meal for four within a two-hour period.
 The host would then interview the contestants, with personality, appearance, sense of humour, interests and civic spirit all taken into account by the judges.
 Contestants would also list achievements, such as charity work.

 History

 The first event was held in the Shelbourne Hotel on 4 November 1968.
 Among the judges were Frances Condell, former Mayor of Limerick, and athlete Noel Carroll.
 Brendan O'Reilly of RTÉ hosted the 1969 contest.

 In 1972 it was incorporated into the Irish Food Fair in the Mansion House, Dublin.

 It was first televised in 1982, with Gay Byrne hosting and The Fureys and Davey Arthur performing.
 In 1992 a spin-off show was produced, Calor Housewives' Cookery, where past winners and participants showcased recipes.
-It was last televised in 1994 and cancelled in 1995, to be succeeded for a few years by the Centra Homemaker of the Year.
+It was last televised in 1994 and cancelled in 1996, to be succeeded for a few years by the Centra Homemaker of the Year.

 Some winners parlayed their success in further celebrity and business success, most notably the 1990 winner, Margaret Browne (1954/55–2010; Killeagh, County Cork), who ran Ballymakeigh Country House and later the Green Barn Lifestyle Store Garden Centre and Restaurant, wrote a cookbook (Through My Kitchen Window) and regularly appeared on Derek Mooney's radio show.
 She argued for the need to advance the status of women in agriculture: "a woman must be paid as a staff member for the work she does.
 That way, women will have the recognition that they deserve."